dmbarbour/glas/docs/GlasApps.md

 ### Web Applications

 A promising target for glas is web applications - compiling applications to JavaScript with read-write effects based on the Document Object Model, Web Sockets (or XMLHttpRequest), and Local Storage.
-Transaction machines are a reasonable fit for web apps, assuming something like React for rendering updated trees between transactions.
+Transaction loops are a reasonable fit for web apps, assuming something like React for rendering updated trees between transactions.

 ### Reactive Dataflow Networks